 Generally, defense lawyers must successfully complete about seven years of postsecondary education; four years to earn a bachelor's degree and then three years to complete law school and earn a law degree.
 Students must pass the Law School Admission Test (LSAT) before being admitted to law school and pass the state bar exam after graduating from law school to earn a license to practice law.

-According to the BLS, overall employment of lawyers is projected to increase by 6% from 2014 to 2024, which is about as fast as the national average for all jobs (www.bls.gov).
+According to the BLS, overall employment of lawyers is projected to increase as fast as the average through 2028 (www.bls.gov).
 Competition for employment is expected to be intense due to the large of number students steadily graduating from law school.
 In addition, budgetary considerations may affect job growth for government-employed attorneys.

 Lawyers willing to relocate may find more opportunities, though working in a new state may require lawyers to take that state's bar exam in addition to any they've already passed.

 Defense lawyers can work for various agencies, or be self-employed, hired directly by clients or designated as public defenders.
 These professionals go through extensive schooling and other requirements to become lawyers.
 About 823,900 lawyers were employed in 2018, whereas employment of nearly 874,000 is anticipated for 2028.